 In summary, all is not lost.
 Make it simple to use the money.
 Offer your partners easy programs to enroll in that offer greater flexibility and more localized offerings.
 Think about doing the bulk of the work for your partners.
 After all, you know what works and they need your help to execute.
 And finally, don’t be so stringent.
 Work with your partner when challenges arise and don’t ever say; “no, you can’t have the funds because you didn’t follow the program to the tee.”
 These folks are not only trying to grow their businesses, but if they succeed, they are helping you to grow yours too.

 SproutLoud continues to be a disruptive force in driving new and innovative ways to deploy co-op programs.
 We are here to help when you need it.

 About the Author

-Katie Oliver is a Local Marketing Coordinator for SproutLoud who has the pleasure of working directly with local partners to help coordinate and facilitate their marketing tactics.
+Katie Oliver formerly served as a Local Marketing Coordinator for SproutLoud who has the pleasure of working directly with local partners to help coordinate and facilitate their marketing tactics.
 Katie joined the SproutLoud team with a strong background in developing, maintaining and optimizing marketing strategy.
 She received her Bachelors degree in Marketing from West Virginia University in 2009 and is now working towards her Masters in Marketing at Nova Southeastern University in sunny South Florida.
 When not working, she can usually be found outdoors seeking her next adrenaline thrill.More Content by Katie Oliver